Project Nahma – Phase 1

 An expansive view of some of the steel work

 With such a unique opportunity at hand, it was important to us to spend as much time getting to know the family and understanding their vision and goals.
-We needed to stay true to Al’s directive with a modern design but at the same time the couple wanted to layer in their penchant for antiques and pine furniture.
-This would be a direct juxtaposition with the modern concept but will end up being part of the eclectic result and would keep the build highly personalized to Pj and Al’s taste and desired aesthetic.
+We needed to stay true to honouring the spirit of the original home and marry that to Al’s directive with a modern design and at the same time the couple wanted to layer in their penchant for antiques and pine furniture.
+This would be a direct juxtaposition with the modern concept but will end up being part of the eclectic result and would keep the build highly personalized to the family’s taste and desired aesthetic.

 We also had the added role of taking Laura and Jeff’s request into account for a practical space for a growing family and one that would extend into the common areas as this family enjoy sharing time with one another.
 With all of the marching orders, wish lists, creative brainstorming and vision boards in hand, we created a large central living space which includes a fireplace sitting area that won’t be for the faint of heart.
 A dining area that can accommodate both formal and intimate settings will also be included along with a kitchen island expressly for entertaining.
 The kitchen will have a formal feel and will lead into a pantry that will be unlike any other with all the amenities!